OfficeDev/Office-Add-in-samples/Samples/excel-shared-runtime-scenario/README.md

 ## Applies to

+- Excel on Windows
+- Excel on Mac
--  Excel on Windows, Mac, and in a browser.
+- Excel on the web

 ## Prerequisites

-Before running this sample, make sure you have installed a recent version of [npm](https://www.npmjs.com/get-npm) and [Node.js](https://nodejs.org/en/) on your computer.
-To check if you have already installed these tools, run the commands `node -v` and `npm -v` in your terminal.
+- A Microsoft 365 tenant

 ## Solution